neondatabase/website/content/docs/manage/endpoints.md

 It is sometimes necessary to restart a compute endpoint.
 For example, if you upgrade to a paid plan account, you may want to restart your compute endpoint to immediately apply your upgraded limits.

 <Admonition type="important">
 Please be aware that restarting a compute endpoint interrupts any connections currently using the compute endpoint.
+To avoid prolonged interruptions resulting from compute restarts, we recommend configuring your clients and applications to reconnect automatically in case of a dropped connection.
 </Admonition>

 You can restart a compute endpoint using one of the following methods: